domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Create system for journalists that tallies citations aka references (similar to the systems that track citations of scientific publications).

-A rubber glove putter-oner device you stick your hand into to easily don rubber gloves.
+A rubber glove putter onner device you stick your hand into to easily don rubber gloves.

-3-D printer for smells.
+3D printer for smells.
 The printer would have a number of cartridges containing the chemicals of different smells.